arthurbernierjr/kofuscript-single-file-components-test/README.md

 ### Structure

+### Pages
-1. Pages : This directory contains your Application Views and Routes.
+1. This directory contains your Application Views and Routes.
 The framework reads all the `*.vue` files inside this directory and creates the router of your application.
-1. Scripts
+###  Scripts
+#### components
-  1. components : The components directory contains  SubFolders for each component
+    1. The components directory contains  SubFolders for each component
-    1. index.vue : This contains the VUE SFC file with the Template and Script Tag.
+    1. index.vue for each component : This contains the VUE SFC file with the Template and Script Tag.
 The Script tag will import the .kofu file
-    1. script.kofu : This contains the Vue Application Logic written in KOFUSCRIPT
+    1. script.kofu for each component : This contains the Vue Application Logic written in KOFUSCRIPT
-    1. styles.kofu : This contains the Styles for  the component written in CSS-IN-KOFUSCRIPT syntax
+    1. styles.kofu for each component : This contains the Styles for  the component written in CSS-IN-KOFUSCRIPT syntax
+#### Controllers
-  1. controllers: This directory contains the KOFUSCRIPT Controller for each page in the pages directory
+  1. This directory contains the KOFUSCRIPT Controller for each page in the pages directory
+### Utils
-1. Utils : This directory contains utility functions , for example it now contains the makeStyles function which is used to inject the styles for the Vue Components into the dom
+  1. This directory contains utility functions , for example it now contains the makeStyles function which is used to inject the styles for the Vue Components into the dom

 ## Configuration Nuxt.config.js and Kofu-Loader